Whyiest/SwiftChat/README.md

 We welcome contributions to this project.
 Feel free to fork the repository and make changes.
 If you find any bugs or issues, please open an issue on GitHub.

 # License:
 This project is licensed under the MIT License.
-Please see the LICENSE file for more details.
+Please see the LICENSE.md file for more details.